Paint Stewardship Permanent Regulations

 Current Status

-CalRecycle will hold an informal public workshop from 1:00 p.m. to 3:00 p.m. on March 3, 2025, to solicit feedback from the public, the regulated community, and other interested persons on regulatory concepts to define new terms and modify certain plan and annual report requirements, compliance and enforcement procedures, and existing sections to align with the requirements established by AB 1526 and SB 1143.
+On March 3, 2025, CalRecycle hosted an informal public workshop to solicit feedback from the public, the regulated community, and other interested persons on regulatory concepts to define new terms and modify certain plan and annual report requirements, compliance and enforcement procedures, and existing sections to align with the requirements established by AB 1526 and SB 1143.
+The workshop also provided an overview of CalRecycle’s approach to the economic analysis that is required for the rulemaking process and provided a sample of questions for which CalRecycle is seeking additional data and information.

 Current Documents